ngrok/ngrok-docs/docs/integrations/miniorange/sso-saml.md

 To configure ngrok tunnels with miniOrange, you must have:

 - an miniOrange account with administrative rights to create apps.
-- an ngrok enterprise account with an access token or admin access to configure edges with SAML.
+- an [ngrok Enterprise Account](https://ngrok.com/pricing) with an authtoken or admin access to configure edges with SAML.

 ## Configuration Steps